SoundSCUT/AtomicSound/README.md

 To make the framework and atomic speech model available to public for academic research purpose, the program is provided here.
 Citation:

-Fanhui Kong, Huali Zhou, Qinglin Meng, Nengheng Zheng.
-"A generic signal processing framework for speech redundancy manipulation algorithms in speech perception studies"
-Submitted to a journal.
+Kong, F., Zhou, H., Zheng, N., & Meng, Q. (2025).
+Sparse representation of speech using an atomic speech model.
+The Journal of the Acoustical Society of America, 157(3), 1899-1911.

 Main program: AtomicSound12.m
 Demo1: testAtomicSound12.m (Output figure see above)